 COVID IS CLAUSTROPHIC

-Alone with just my dog, I began to take pleasure in insulating: I stopped calling friends, stayed to myself and told myself privately that “I needed no one.”
+Alone with just my last precious and living dog, I began to take pleasure in insulating: I stopped calling friends, stayed to myself and told myself privately that “I needed no one.”
 Such a natural thing for someone with an addiction to do, right?
 Yes.
-But ohh so very dangerous.
+But ohh so very dangerous.”

-Each day my ego reigned supreme, the smaller my emotional and spiritual world became, I became sickly aware of my vantage point closing in on me.
+Each day, as my ego reigned supreme, the smaller my emotional and spiritual world became, I was sickly aware of my world closing in on me.
 The night darkness and impending dread became all that existed in my waking hours.
 That Itty Bitty Shitty Committee had found its way into my head and was calling the shots loud and clear.

 I knew what I had to do.
 I had to get into WORK, and get out of thinking.